 Tablecloths.
 A tablecloth is optional, but it is worth counting on when you’re carrying out a specially coloured theme or want to cover your table.

 Napkins.
 Don’t hold back on cloth napkins for a nice touch to your dining table as an important part of your table architecture.
-If the idea of having to wash napkins after a dinner is too much, pick up some disposable, banquet-style paper napkins.
+If the idea of having to wash napkins after dinner is too much, pick up some disposable, banquet-style paper napkins.
 They come in lots of bold colours and attractive prints.

 Placemats.
 Placemats create a stylish space for each place setting, especially those created in woven vinyl, treated cotton or coconut twigs, types that will clean up easily with a damp rag.
 Do not rely on rectangular placemats—square placemats exude a contemporary look, while round or oval ones placemats break up an angular table form.